Code-Institute-Submissions/Fantastic-Books/TESTING.md

     - At least 3 characters must be enterd for search to be valid
     - On click of the _'search'_ button, results are displayed on reviews.html
     - _'Search'_ button changes colour on hover
+    - Search bar is not visible on small devices
 - **_Profile Title_**
     - Displays the users name
+    - Not visible on smalle devices
 - **_Tabs_**
     - The active tab button is highlighted
     - **_'My Favourites'_**
         - The _'My Favourites'_ tab opens automatically on page load.
         - _'Find Books'_ button - redirects user to reviews.html
         - Any reviews that have been saved by the user are displayed in this tab along with all information related to that review
-        - _'Broken heart'_ icon
+        - _'Broken heart'_ icon:
             - Grows on hover
-            - When clicked removes tha review from the users _'My Favourites'_ tab and from the 'favourites' field in the users collection in the database
+            - When clicked, removes that review from the users _'My Favourites'_ tab and from the 'favourites' field in the users collection in the database
+        - If a review saved to favourites is deleted by the owner of that review it is prevented from being displayed in the 'My Favourites' tab
         - _'Buy'_ button
             - Changes colour on hover
             - Redirects user to a site where they can buy the book